Building a company worth working at

 Percentage of female employees

-*Aggregation range : Data for FY2021 and prior refers to all Group companies (excluding overseas companies), while data for FY2022 refers to Haseko Corporation and consolidated subsidiaries.
+*Aggregation range: Data for FY2021 and prior refers to all Group companies (excluding overseas companies), while data for FY2022 and after refers to Haseko Corporation and consolidated subsidiaries.

 Activities of the Office for Promotion of Active Participation of Women